 GPS

 The Global Positioning System (GPS) is a multi-use, space-based radio navigation system owned by the U.S. Government, and operated by the U.S. Department of Defense.
 GPS was put into full operation in mid 1995.
 The constellation is fully populated at present, with a number of in-orbit spares, although some units have exceeded their design life.
 Accuracies are well within the declared (≤9m 95%) target and monitoring has been improved by an enhanced ground control segment.
 A modernization program aims to improve the accuracy and availability for all users and involves new ground stations, new satellites, and four additional navigation signals: three new civilian signals known as L2C, L5 and L1C and a new military code called M-Code.
-Operations with L2C cannot be expected before 2014 and Full Operational Capability for L5 is not expected before 2016.
+Operations with L2C can be expected by 2016, Full Operational Capability for L5 is expected by 2020 and L1C by 2021.

-The next generation of satellites, GPS III, is already in its definition phase with a timeframe to 2021.
+The next generation of satellites, GPS III, is in its design stage with first launch expected in 2014 and a full constellation sometime after 2020.

 GLONASS

 GLONASS is a former Soviet Union developed GNSS system, now owned and operated by the Russian Space Forces.
 Development of GLONASS began in 1976, with a goal of global coverage by 1991.
 Beginning in 1982, numerous launches added satellites to the system until the constellation was completed in 1995.
-The system was not replenished for several years and performance became degraded, however this situation has now reversed and the Russian Federation is committed to restoring a full system.
+The system was not replenished for several years and performance became degraded, however this situation has now reversed and the Russian Federation is committed to maintaining a full system.
 Recent launches have included the improved GLONASS M satellites with a second civil signal.
-The new GLONASS-K satellites, with a third civil signal on L3, should start launching in 2010.
-It will also carry differential corrections, integrity information and search and rescue functions.
+The first of the new GLONASS-K satellites, with a third civil signal on L3, was launched in 2010.
+This range of satellites will also carry differential corrections, integrity information and search and rescue functions.
 The future GLONASS K-M system is at the requirement definition stage and it has been announced that a code division multiple access (CDMA) signal, inter-operable with GPS will be provided.

 GALILEO

-Galileo is the European civil GNSS currently under development, and is due to reach full operational capability by 2013.
-Galileo will be funded by the European Union.
-Two test-bed satellites, GIOVE A and GIOVE B, are in place and continue to broadcast signals, including navigation signals for test purposes.
-The first launch of an operational Galileo satellite is scheduled for 2010.
+Galileo is the European GNSS designed to be interoperable with other GNSS, managed and operated under civil control.
+It is currently under development by the European Space Agency with funding by European Union.
+Galileo is aiming at providing an Open Service (OS), providing positioning and synchronisation information intended for high-volume satellite radio-navigation applications, a Commercial Service (CS) for added value professional or commercial applications, and a Public Regulated Service (PRS) restricted to government-authorised users requiring high-level of service continuity.
+Galileo will in addition provide a Search and Rescue Service (SAR), in support of the COSPAS-SARSAT.

+Deployment started in October 2011 with the launch of the first two In Orbit Validation (IOV) satellites, with a further two due to be launched in October 2012.
+Target is to reach Initial Operational Capability (IOC) by 2014-2015 starting with a constellation of 18 first generation satellites, which will support the provision of continuous but limited service provision starting in the 2014-2016 timeframe.
+Complete Galileo Service Provision is due to start in the period 2018-2020 based on the Galileo Full Operational Capability (FOC) configuration and the fully deployed 30 satellites constellation.
 The first generation of Galileo will incorporate a number of features which were not part of previous GNSS systems.
-These include a signal in the E1 band with the advanced Multiplex Binary Offset Carrier modulation, and the safety-of-life signal in the E5b band with a function similar to the L5 signal to be introduced on GPS.
+These include a signal in the E1 band with the advanced Multiplex Binary Offset Carrier modulation with improved performances, while ensuring both compatibility and interoperability with GPS and with other systems..

+.